 With more than 1,500 apprenticeship roles available across Wales, there are plenty of opportunities for you to kick-start your career by earning as you learn

-Apprenticeships are fast becoming a popular career path.
-Combining the more traditional destinations of the workplace and university or college, apprenticeships create the opportunity to gain valuable, on-the-job experience while studying towards an industry-recognised qualification.
+Combining work and study apprenticeships give you the opportunity to gain valuable, on-the-job experience while studying towards an industry-recognised qualification.

 On top of any course-specific entry criteria, to be eligible for an apprenticeship in Wales you'll need to be:

 - not in full-time education.

 There are four types of apprenticeship on offer in Wales corresponding to different levels of the Credit and Qualifications Framework for Wales (CQFW):

 - foundation (Level 2),

 If you're between the ages of 16 and 18, or over 19 and in the first year of your apprenticeship, you'll be paid £4.15 per hour - the current minimum hourly rate for apprentices in Wales.
 Otherwise, you can expect the national minimum for your age.
 See GOV.WALES for more information on what you're entitled to.

 An increasingly popular entry into a career, foundation apprenticeships offer on-the-job training and the chance to obtain an industry-recognised qualification equivalent to a Level 2 NVQ or five GCSEs.
 From foundation level, apprentices can either enter the world of work or complete higher-level qualifications.

 A foundation apprenticeship in Wales is the equivalent of an intermediate apprenticeship in England, a Level 2 in Northern Ireland and a foundation apprenticeship in Scotland.